ournetworks/2020/presenters/presenter-acceptance-email.md

-In order to confirm your participation, and even if you are no longer able to attend, please complete this form by Friday July 10, 2020: https://ournetworks.ca/presenters/
+In order to confirm your participation, and even if you are no longer able to attend, please complete this form by Friday July 17, 2020: https://ournetworks.ca/presenters/

 The form asks you to confirm presenter details, as well as recording and honoraria preferences, You will be asked to confirm your session description in GitHub, please feel free to edit it there as needed.

-We will launch registration along with the draft program by July 15, 2020.
+We will launch registration along with the draft program the following week of July 20.
 At that time we will have more details for presenters and special registration instructions.